doramagnoni/DoriWonderCabinet/README.md

 One of the pages is still under construction.

-The website has below features:
+The website has the following features:

 ## Navigation bar

-* #### Navigation bar is visible on the top of each website.
-It is responsive and will adapt to mobile devices by a change into a burger menu.
+* #### The navigation bar is visible on the top of each website.
+It is responsive and will adapt to mobile devices with a change into the burger menu.
 * Navigation scheme:

-    * On left side there is a logo.
-It can be used as navigation link to the main page.
+    * On the left side there is a logo.
+It can be used as a navigation link to the main page.
-    * On right side there are four links or burger menu.
+    * On the right side there are four links or a burger menu.
 It contains:
         * Home
         * Chronicles
         * Plant Index